xianggebenben/Junxiang_Wang/index.md

 ## News
 I am invitied as an independent reviewer for the European Journal of Operational Research.

-A paper has been accepted by KDD 2019.
+One paper has been accepted by KDD 2019.
 The code will come soon.

 ## Biography